earl105/RedditPreferences/README.md

 9. Update RedditApp.py and create/modify the KEY section
 10. Test it by opening: http://<your-username>.pythonanywhere.com/run-script?key=[YOURKEY]
 11. It should say something like: "Script Ran Successfully"
+12. Every 3 months, you have to renew your PythonAnywhere site unless you pay, but it only takes two seconds.

 # IOS Shortcuts App
 1. Download the "Actions" App.
 The App Icon is a blue gear.